-- 3.9 As noted, since 2008/09 the funding pot has been reduced by £17.373m with the more significant reductions having been applied since Local Government Reform.
+- 3.9 Since 2008/09 the funding pot has been reduced by £17.373m with the more significant reductions having been applied since Local Government Reform.
 This saw a new 11 (as compared to 26) Council model for Local Government as part of a programme for government priority to "Deliver High Quality and Efficient Public Services" and saw the transfer of a number of functions from Central Government to Local Government including planning, off street car parking and some local economic development and tourism functions.
-In the face of these significant grant cuts, delivering high quality public services has clearly been a much more challenging task for the 7 Councils impacted. - 3.10 The impact of the £17.373m cuts on the impacted Council areas can be easily extrapolated by reviewing the recurrent funding lost to each Council as a percentage of it's rates income (including de-rating grant) as set out in the table below:-
+In the face of these significant grant cuts, delivering high quality public services has clearly been a much more challenging task for the 7 Councils impacted. - 3.10 The impact of the £17.373m cuts on the impacted Council areas can be easily extrapolated by reviewing the recurrent funding lost to each Council as a percentage of it's rates income (including de-rating grant).
+The situation for Causeway Coast and Glens Borough Council is further exacerbated by the fact that the percentage allocation of RSG has also fallen during the same period from a maximum of 16.56% in 2013/14 to a minimum of 6.84% in 2023/24.
+The overall effect of these changes is set out in the table below:-